OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 <a name="OAE"></a>
 ### Ontology Acceptance Email

+Once a new ontology has been accepted, the following should be used as boiler plate for letting them know and what are the next steps they should take.

-Thank you again for your ontology submission to the OBO Foundry.
+"Thank you again for your ontology submission to the OBO Foundry.
 We are happy to inform you that your ontology (YOURID) has been accepted following discussion in the OBO Operations Committee meeting, DD-MM-YYYY.
 Before we can add it to the OBO ontology registry you need to complete the following steps.

 Create a metadata record for your ontology to be included in the registry
 1. Create a new file in this directory,  https://github.com/OBOFoundry/OBOFoundry.github.io/tree/master/ontology, called YOURID.md (there is an “Add file” button in the top right):